hoangduytran/blender-manual/manual/addons/rigging/rigify/rig_types/limbs.rst

       the chain stretch to follow the curve and cover the gap.

       The rig automatically deduces twist of up to 180 degrees based on the orientation of the end control.
-      Higher amounts of twist have to be dialled in through an End Twist Estimate slider to avoid flipping.
+      Higher amounts of twist have to be dialed in through an End Twist Estimate slider to avoid flipping.
    Manual Squash & Stretch
       This mode allows full manual control over the chain scaling, while the chain covers as much of the curve as it can given its current length.